Piyush-BA/concur-manual/docs/quick-profile-setup.md

 # Quick Setup to Traveler's Profile
 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\bulb.png"  height="22" width="22"> **Traveller MUST review and confirm their profile information!**

-Traveller Profile Information must be kept up-to-date with details in accordance with your current travel document (Goverment approved ID e.g. passport, Aadhar that you will be using for travel).
+Traveller Profile Information must be kept up-to-date with details in accordance with your current travel document (Government approved ID e.g. passport, Aadhar that you will be using for travel).
-The traveller may be turned down at the gate if the name on the travel document used (Goverment approved ID e.g. passport, Aadhar or any other travel identification) does not match the name on the ticket issued by the Travel agent.
+The traveller may be turned down at the gate if the name on the travel document used (Government approved ID e.g. passport, Aadhar or any other travel identification) does not match the name on the ticket issued by the Travel agent.

 The traveller must update their profile *whenever the information has changed.*
 It is the **Traveller's responsibility** to ensure that Profile Information is up-to-date with details according to their current travel document.